hpi-swa-teaching/live-programming-systems/projects/eclipse-debugger/analysisPlan.md

 ### Tanimoto's Level of Live Programming
 >To which level of liveness do single activities belong, based on the definitions of the 2013 paper and why?

-In general, the Eclipse debugger provides Tanimoto's liveness level 4 as long as HCR can be applied.

-- Behavior manipulation allowing HCR
+- Behavior manipulation by HCR - Liveness level 4

-  Liveness level 4: The behavior of the running program is immediately changed after the user made the change (a valid change to a class happens only when a user saves the source file containing the class inside the Eclipse IDE, a keystroke is not a valid change to a source file) and the application is kept running.
+  The behavior of the running application is immediately changed after the user made the change.
+The application is kept running.
+A valid change to a class happens only when a user saves the class' source file from inside the Eclipse IDE.
+A keystroke is not a valid change to a source file.

-- Code evaluation
+- Code evaluation - Liveness level 4

-  //TODO question: is only possible when pausing the system (e.g. halting at a breakpoint).
-Is this still live?
-The current thread is paused, the other threads keep running.
+  Code evaluation is only possible when providing a context by pausing a thread of the application in "Debug"-mode.
+A thread is paused when reaching a Breakpoint.
+All other application threads and the Eclipse Debugger are kept running.
+When evaluating code snippets, the result is displayed immediately as long as the evaluated snippet has a sub-second execution time.
+  We argue, that this is still liveness level 4, because Tanimoto writes:
+  > In level 4, the computer wouldn’t wait but would keep running the program, modifying the behavior as specified by the programmer as soon as changes were made. @RefKey[Tanimoto2013PEL]
+  In general the Java program is kept running and the program evaluates the snippets as soon as the programmer triggers the evaluation by pressing a keyboard shortcut.

-- Runtime state manipulation
+- Runtime state manipulation - Liveness level 4

-  //TODO question: Same as above
+  The argumentation for liveness level 4 is the same as for code evaluation.
+Runtime state manipulation is only possible when providing a context by pausing a thread, but the application and the Eclipse Debugger are kept running.
+A state modification is applied as soon as the programmer triggers the change, for example via the "Variables View".

 *S. L. Tanimoto A perspective on the evolution of live programming Proceedings of the 1st International Workshop on Live Programming, LIVE 2013, 2013, 31-34*